xfleet/wifite-ng/README.md

     You must install Pixiewps by Wiire (https://github.com/wiire/pixiewps) and
     You must install reaver-wps-fork-t6x by t6x (https://github.com/t6x/reaver-wps-fork-t6x)
+      and maybe, just maybe..
+    You want "bully" (https://github.com/kimocoder/bully) - a fork from "wiire"

 # TODO
     * Add check for pixiewps, modified reaver, and offer option to install.